Written byConnie Yang

 - Select Apple Menu > System Perferences > Sign in (for macOS 10.15 & later) / iCloud (for macOS 10.14 & earlier).

-- Type your Apple ID and password on the required filed respectively.
+- Type your Apple ID and password on the required field respectively.

-When you forgot your login password for Mac, don't lose your head anymore.
-All the recommended ways above are proven can help you unlock your Mac in such a situation.
-But considering the risk that your Mac password may be forgotten again, taking some precautions are needed.
+When you forgot your Mac login password, don't lose your head anymore.
+All the recommended ways above are proven can help you unlock your Mac or the new Apple M1 Mac when you forgot your Mac password.
+But considering the risk that your Mac password may be forgotten again, taking some precautions is needed.